UnyuCord/PawnRoutines/README.md

 # PawnRoutines
-Allows you to configure routines for your Pawns.
+A Rimworld mod that allows you to configure routines for your Pawns.